 The House names are inspired by our school motto Dream, Believe, Inspire and Achieve; this is celebrated throughout the Houses and in House assemblies that all participants strive to have these attributes.

 The House colours and animals were chosen by our School Council pupils.
 Each House is represented by one of the strands of Old Park’s motto, a colour and an animal for each House.
 This allows all children to have a sense of belonging and to be aware of their House colours, animal and motto.

-Each House has two Captains represented by Year 6 and two Vice Captains represented by Year 5.
-Each term there is one large House competition and a number of smaller House challenges.
+Each House has two Captains represented by Year 6 Each term there is one large House competition and a number of smaller House challenges.
 All Old Park staff are also assigned to a House and support in the running of the events and earning House points.
-2015 Autumn House event was the all day Dance-a-thon raising money for the schools charity CLIC Sargent.
+The House Captains work alongside the School Council to organise Well-Being assemblies, Values assemblies, charity fundraising and school fundraising.